micmejia/bible-dump/NKJV/Ezekiel/Ezek 20.md

 "Therefore I also gave them up to statutes _that were_ not good, and judgments by which they could not live;

 ###### 26
-and I pronounced them unclean because of their ritual gifts, in that they caused all [^d]their firstborn to pass through _the fire,_ that I might make them desolate and that they might know that I am the Lord." '
+and I pronounced them unclean because of their ritual gifts, in that they caused all their firstborn to pass through _the fire,_ that I might make them desolate and that they might know that I am the Lord." '

 ###### 27
 "Therefore, son of man, speak to the house of Israel, and say to them, 'Thus says the Lord God: "In this too your fathers have blasphemed Me, by being unfaithful to Me.